Fortune cookie: Nutrition

 Cookies from different manufacturers have different ingredients and nutritional content.
 One cookie typically contains around 20 to 30 kcal of food energy and 5–7 g of total carbohydrates.
 A cookie may have sugar varying from 0–3 g, between 2–8 mg of sodium, and may have significant (compared to their size) amounts of iron or protein.
 The small size means they have little overall nutritional value.

 Around the world

-Fortune cookies, while largely an American item, have been served in Chinese restaurants in Australia, Argentina, Brazil, Canada, France, Germany, India, Italy, Mexico, New Zealand, Norway, Singapore, United Kingdom, United Arab Emirates as well as other countries.
-In Peru, they are served in the chifas, Chinese-Peruvian fusion food restaurants.
+Fortune cookies, while largely an American item, have been served in Chinese restaurants in Australia, Argentina, Brazil, Canada, France, Germany, India, Italy, Mexico, New Zealand, Norway, Singapore, the United Kingdom, and the United Arab Emirates, among others.

 There are also multi-cultural versions of the fortune cookie.
 For instance, the Mexican version of the fortune cookie, called the "Lucky Taco", is a red taco-shaped cookie with a fortune inside.
 The same company that makes the Lucky Taco also makes a "Lucky Cannoli", inspired by Italian cannolis.

-Translations of the name

-Globally, the cookies are generally called by the English term fortune cookies, being American in origin.